Arzk/pitft-playerui/README.md

 ==============
 - Hugely in progress
 - Requires all the python modules even though features are disabled in config
+- python-lirc doesn't seem to work with the new lirc in Raspbian Stretch?

 Installing:
 ===========